orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 ### mGet, getMultiple
 -----
 _**Description**_: Get the values of all the specified keys.
-If one or more keys don't exist, the array will contain `FALSE` at the position of the key.
+If one or more keys dont exist, the array will contain `FALSE` at the position of the key.

 ##### *Parameters*
 *Array*: Array containing the list of the keys